 Bred at East Malling Research, Octavia is named after the Roman month of August thereby suggesting its fruiting period, bridging the gap between summer and autumn fruiting varieties.
 Widely used commercially, the large juicy fruits are uniform, firm & have a superb sweet flavour.
 The succulent berries are well displayed in prominent clusters and are easily plugged for a trouble-free picking experience.
 It is a moderately vigorous variety that prolifically crops all the way down to the base of the fruiting cane.
 Octavia is particularly noted for its excellent shelf life.
 Exceptionally hardy, having been known to survive -30 degrees!
 An excellent choice for the home garden.
 Cropping season: late July-late August.
 Self fertile.

 Plant 45cm (18in) apart in rows 1.2m (4ft) apart.

 Plant in a sheltered spot in a well-drained but moist, fertile soil in full sun or light shade.

-Soak the root-ball before planting.
-Plant in a hole twice the diameter of the root-ball or pot.
+Soak the roots before planting.
 Mix an organic soil improver and general fertiliser with the infill soil.
 Water regularly until established.

 Fruit is produced on the previous year’s cane.
 First year cut down old canes when new shoots appear.
 Cut older cane back to ground level after fruiting and tie in newly produced cane & remove tips.